 - Make an adaptation of it into a screenplay or movie, without obtaining any permissions or paying any royalties

 Scope of Rights

 In addition to duration of copyright protection, balance is evident in the scope of rights granted to authors, as many of the exclusive rights of authors are subject to exceptions.
-In fact, the perspective of librarians and other consumers of copyright-protected materials is often on the “other” side of the balance.
-This is the side that ensures consumers have reasonable access, sometimes without obtaining permission or paying a fee, to specific copyright-protected materials.
+The perspective of librarians, for example, is to have reasonable access, sometimes without obtaining permission or paying a fee, to specific copyright-protected materials.